Familiar Faces Ready To Step Up In Athens

 The thought on the minds of everyone from radio hosts to ESPN personalities is: How in the heck does Georgia replace all the production lost from last season’s historic team?

 Luckily for Georgia, due to being forced to play multiple freshman the past two years, the Dawgs return a good deal of experience.

-Who is going to step and fill the shoes of all the greats Georgia lost?
-Their names may not be as unfamiliar as you’d think
+Who is going to step up and fill the shoes of all the greats Georgia lost?
+Their names may not be as unfamiliar as you’d think.

 Gone – Roquan Smith: Georgia’s leading tackler and arguably the best defensive player in the country.